 Books have been the constant in my life.
 From those my mother read me when I was too young to read, to those father read us when we could read but still liked to be read to.
 From books I read under the covers, long after I was supposed to be asleep—including every single thriller by the magnificent Alistair Maclean—to books that I found in my teens that helped me imagine all different kinds of lives, and see the world through others’ eyes.

-I’ve written three books.
+I’ve written four books.
 The first—Send: Why People Email So Badly and How to Do it Better—was written with my friend David Shipley.
 The second, The End of Your Life Book Club, is about the books I read with my mother when she was dying.
-And the third is Books For Living, about the role books can play in our lives and how they can show us how to live each day more fully and with more meaning.
+The third is Books For Living, about the role books can play in our lives and how they can show us how to live each day more fully and with more meaning.
+And the fourth is We Should Not Be Friends, which is about the power of friendships, especially unlikely ones, to change our lives.

 I live in New York City with my husband, David Cheng.
 We’ve been together since way back when I first moved to Hong Kong in 1984.
 We have one African violet, that’s a bit lopsided; books everywhere; and are obsessed with our neighbor’s adorable dog, Oliver, a Havanese.
 We also have five godchildren, one niece, and four nephews.